IfSR - Multiplicative thinking

 Multi-select response feature

 An additional feature in IfSR-MT enables teachers to select multiple flexible strategies to acknowledge students’ thinking.
-This feature is available in section 2, 3 and 4.
+This feature is available in sections 2, 3 and 4.

 When a teacher selects one or more strategies from the list, the information is recorded in the Student Assessment Analysis.
 This allows teachers to analyse the range of flexible strategies students are using, and to make informed decisions about next steps for each student.
 This can also assist in identifying if there is an over reliance on some strategies.